Sil3ntStorm/factorio-integration-helper/README.md

 string and specify that as the `blueprint_string` parameter.

-By default it will not build a blue belt for example if the force selected didn't yet research them, but that can be overriden.
+By default it will not build a blue belt for example if the force selected didn't yet research them, but that can be overridden.

 #### Parameters
 - **surface**: A surface of the game on which to construct the blueprint.